m0p7mka/VDCABT/README.md

 chmod +x remover.sh
 sudo ./remover.sh
 ```
+**At this stage the script fully performs its functions on my system (KDE Manjaro Linux) and I have nothing else to add.**
-**If you encounter other issues, please write about them and I will try to help**
+**If you have any other problems, please write about them and I will try to help.**

 ---